Skip to main content

 • Multi–year commitments to capital campaigns generally do not exceed five years.

-• AEP and its employees provide strong support to many annual United Way campaigns within our service territory; therefore, additional support to United Way agencies is limited.
+• AEP and its operating companies employees provide strong support to many annual United Way campaigns within our service territory; therefore, additional support to United Way agencies is limited.

 Organizations and Activities Not Eligible